 In 2014, a Western Canadian Rockies town expanded their 10 million liter per day (MLD) wastewater treatment plant and began experiencing an increase in H2S odours near a popular river walk trail This issue required the town's municipal district to take quick action to find a solution to remediate it.

-The town and its water management contractor faced a challenge common to many facilities which was lack of land space.
-Also, the cold temperatures during the Canadian winters was another barrier which is typical to many wastewater treatmetn facilities in northern latitudes.
+The town and its water management contractor faced land space constraints, which is a challenge common to many treatment facilities.
+Also, cold temperatures during the Canadian winters was another barrier which is typical to many wastewater treatment facilities in northern latitudes.

 After further evaluation of technologies it was determined that the ZABOCS® Biological Odor Control system from Evoqua Water Technologies would be an ideal solution to meet year-round operational requirements and space constraints, The ZABOCS system, a zero acclimation biological odour control process is a multi-media system that combines gas absorption, adsorption and biological treatment for capturing and elimination of organic and inorganic odours from wastewater process air streams.
 The ZABOCS system combines biological and carbon media processes allowing for odour control treatment three times the air volume compared to similar sized conventional biofilter systems.
 A primary biological stage removes most of the H2S odours, and a secondary polishing stage uses carbon to boost efficiency and provide extra capacity to handle spikes in H2S volume.
 In addition, the second stage provides odour removal instantly at start-up while the biofiltration stage is acclimating.

 The ZABOCS system was delivered as a single package unit with a compact footprint to easily meet space requirements.
 The unit was also installed in a weatherproof enclosure, assuring continuous operation year-round.
 Evoqua Water Technolgies provided engineering for this system and ongoing service as needed.